h c s

 TSA Identity Verification: The TSA has procedures in place to verify the identity of travelers without ID.
 This process might involve answering questions to confirm your identity and possibly providing additional documents.

-If you’re traveling without a valid ID, it’s always a good idea to arrive at the airport early to allow extra time for the identity verification process.
+If you’re traveling without a valid ID, arriving at the airport early is always a good idea to allow extra time for the identity verification process.

 Before You Travel – Have a Contingency Plan in Case Your ID is Lost or Stolen While Traveling